camario25/Right-Here-Chat-App/README.md

 # Right-Here-Chat-App
 A chat app with geolocation capabilities

 This is Node.js app using socket.io server for the live capabilities and and mongoDb database.
-The front in is HTML and JavaScrip with EJS from Node.
+The front in is HTML, CSS, and JavaScript (jQuery).

 To run this app locally, fork this app.
 In the terminal:
 ```bash